IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 2. Navigate to **Cloud Build > Triggers**.
 3. Find and **Edit** the trigger associated with your Firebase Studio prototype.
 4. Scroll down to the **"Advanced"** section and find **"Substitution variables"**.
-5. Click **"Add variable"** for each of the following (ensure variable names start with an underscore `_` as per Cloud Build convention for user-defined substitutions that are then mapped to runtime environment variables):
+5. Click **"Add variable"** for each of the following (ensure variable names start with an underscore `_` as per Cloud Build convention for user-defined substitutions that are then mapped to runtime environment variables).
+    *   **IMPORTANT:** When pasting values, do **NOT** wrap them in quotation marks unless the value itself intrinsically contains quotes (which is rare for these types of keys).

     *   **Variable Name:** `_NEXTAUTH_URL`
         *   **Value:** Paste the **full public URL of THIS Firebase Studio prototype** you copied earlier.